dcodev1702/AppLocker_Win11-Ent_PoC/AaronLocker-HowTo-Guide.md

 ### What AppLocker Is NOT

-AppLocker is not a replacement for antivirus, endpoint detection and response (EDR), or Attack Surface Reduction (ASR) rules.
+AppLocker is not a replacement for Antivirus (e.g. Microsoft Defender AntiVirus - MDAV), endpoint detection and response (EDR), or Attack Surface Reduction (ASR) rules.
 It does not inspect file contents for malicious code, does not prevent kernel-mode attacks (Ring 0), and does not provide runtime behavioral monitoring.
 Once a binary or script begins execution, AppLocker takes no further action—it is a proactive control ("left of bang") that prevents unauthorized program launch, not a reactive control ("right of bang") that monitors or terminates running processes.
 AppLocker is one layer in a defense-in-depth strategy and should be combined with antimalware solutions, EDR, and other security controls.

 ---